 View or image the plate on the first day at 0, 3, 6, 12, 18, 24 h and then every day for the first week, and every week for the next four.
 If automatic imaging is not possible, do not worry about the hourly imaging on day 1.

-Identify drops that produce the most rapidly appearing crystals and makes these the starting points of repeated optimizations until crystal growth occurs with 24 hr.
+Identify drops that produce the most rapidly appearing crystals and makes these the starting points of repeated optimizations until crystal growth occurs within 24 hr.

 When a rapidly appearing crystal-condition has been identified return to Step 2.1. to replot the morphogram as a prelude to begin scaling.